Initial consultation

 Duration of consultation

-- Detailed photo-protocol of the teeth and face;
+- Detailed photo documentation of the teeth and face – to analyze aesthetics, symmetry, and proportions.

 Hidden oral problems: what you may not be noticing?